H. Code of Practice for Notification of Reviewable Decisions and Rights of Review by the Administrative Appeals Tribunal

 * ‘Reviewer’ is defined in section 209-1 and clause 94 of Schedule 1A of HESA.

-The provider must provide a person with a Notice of Review Rights if a decision is made under the following sections of HESA:
+The provider must provide a person with a Notice of Review Rights if a decision has been reconsidered under the following sections of HESA:

 • 209-5: Reviewer may reconsider reviewable decisions